Kim Bodnia: Career

-In his film debut En Afgrund af frihed (An Abyss of Freedom) (1989) he played a small supporting role as a bouncer.
+In his film debut An Abyss of Freedom (En Afgrund af frihed; 1989) he played a small supporting role as a bouncer.
 One of his first roles after graduation in 1991 was as Patrick Bateman in a stage version of American Psycho, and he was subsequently often typecast as violent, brutal characters.
 Bodnia's first leading role in a film was in Bulldozer (1993), directed by Maria Sødahl.
 His breakout role came a year later in Ole Bornedal's horror film Nightwatch (1994).

 Despite this success, it was two years before his next film, Nicolas Winding Refn's Pusher (1996), and then Winding Refn's Bleeder (1999).
-He has since appeared in Terribly Happy (2008), and in three Lasse Spang Olsen films: In China They Eat Dogs (1999) and its sequel Old Men in New Cars (2002), and in Den Gode Strømer (2004), which he co-wrote with the director.
+He has since appeared in Terribly Happy (2008), and in three Lasse Spang Olsen films: In China They Eat Dogs (1999) and its sequel Old Men in New Cars (2002), and in Den gode strømer (2004), which he co-wrote with the director.
 Bodnia has also appeared in several Norwegian films, including Himmelfall (2002), Monstertorsdag (2004), and Tomme Tønner (2010).
 He appeared in the 2011 Indian English comedy film Delhi Belly playing a Russian smuggler.
 In 2014, he appeared as the eponymous Iranian interrogator Rosewater, directed by Jon Stewart.
-As to his role, he said: "It was a tough job because I'm Jewish.
+Of his role he said, "It was a tough job because I'm Jewish.
 I'm playing a guy who really hates me and wants to destroy my country."

 Bodnia has become internationally known for his television roles.
 He made his first appearance in the historical mini-series Snapphanar in 2006.
 He appeared in three episodes of the first season of the crime series The Killing (2007) (Forbrydelsen), and in two episodes of the comedy drama Hvor fanden er Herning? ("Where the hell is Herning?")
-(2009), before returning to crime series, appearing in episodes of the Swedish Kommissarie Winter (2010), Den som dræber ("Those Who Kill") (2011), and the German/Swedish Der Kommissar und das Meer ("The Inspector and the Sea") (2012).
+(2009), before returning to crime series, appearing in episodes of the Swedish Inspector Winter (2010), Those Who Kill (Den som dræber; 2011), and the German/Swedish Der Kommissar und das Meer ("The Inspector and the Sea"; 2012).